min2ha/ukwa-site/content/target/47178/index.en.md

   "subject": "Brexit"
 }

-# Supreme Court: The Supreme Court: Guardian of the Constitution?

 Lady Hale presents arguments for and against the government being able to use the royal prerogative to trigger Brexit negotiations without an Act of Parliament.